 Duke Ellington brought improvisation to an orchestral setting through his sidemen as he developed his growling “jungle” sound, Here’s East St. Louis Toodle-Oo in 1927…

-Earl “Fatha” Hines gave jazz improvisation a more cosmopolitan and spectacular sound in Chicago in 1928, on Caution Blues…
+Earl “Fatha” Hines gave jazz improvisation a more cosmopolitan and dramatic sound in Chicago in 1928, on Caution Blues…

 Alto saxophonist Jimmy Lunceford smoothed out syncopation and helped invent swing in 1934 with Swingin’ Uptown…